top of page

 Anorectal Physical Therapy

 We offer anorectal physical therapy to patients under the care of specialist surgeons like gastroenterologists and colorectal surgeons.
 Patients may also come to us through the Mayo Clinic.
 Our specialized treatment may include balloon biofeedback or surface EMG biofeedback.
 We will teach patients how to defecate again or improve their technique, provide strategies to improve motility and reduce pain, and provide posture education and pelvic floor exercises.
-We also offer pain neuroscience education.
+At our clinic, our pelvic floor specialist also offers pain neuroscience education.

 bottom of page